GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

   - Create a list of the metrics captured in each dashboard (Login, Chat, Startup).
 - Assess User Experience
   - Based on the metrics and your own experience (or user feedback if available), describe how users likely perceive the app's performance.
-  - For example: "Users may experience slow initial load times, especially during peak hours.
-Chat functionality generally seems responsive, but occasional connection errors can be frustrating."
   - Categorize aspects of the application into:
-    - **Going Well:** Features or areas with good performance.
+    - **Going Well:** Areas with good performance.
     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
-- Define Short-Term SLOs (for the items below)
+- Define Achievable SLOs (for the SLO templates below)
   - After discussing with product owners, you’ve identified two key SLOs for short-term improvement.
-Fill in realistic, achievable values that you would like the app to meet in the short term (1 month).
-Let the current indicators be a guide.
+Fill in realistic, achievable values that you would like the app to meet in the short term (around 1 month).
+Let the current performance indicators be a guide.
 - Set Aspirational SLOs (Optional)
-- While short-term SLOs guide immediate improvements, long-term aspirational SLOs set ambitious targets for the app's future performance (make any necessary assumptions about current technical debt, issues etc when necessary).

 #### SLO 1: App Accessibility and Responsiveness